Skip to content

 Android host shim Active Keeps Android at canary parity with iOS.

-@symbiote-native/css-parser compiles plain CSS, CSS Modules, and SCSS/Sass, Less, and Stylus preprocessor sources at build time into native style objects, resolved at runtime through a class registry shared by React, Vue, and Angular, including box-shadow, transform, filter, transform-origin, and background-image (gradients).
+@symbiote-native/css-parser compiles plain CSS, CSS Modules, and SCSS/Sass, Less, and Stylus preprocessor sources at build time into native style objects, resolved at runtime through a class registry shared by React, Vue, Angular, and Svelte, including box-shadow, transform, filter, transform-origin, and background-image (gradients).
 It also ships type safety for .module.css imports: a css-dts CLI that generates a narrowed, typo-safe .d.ts next to each CSS Modules file, and a typescript-plugin for live in-editor autocomplete — see the styling guide for setup.
-Svelte support and Tailwind CSS remain the open seams in this family.
+Svelte’s own <style> block (scoped by default) compiles through the same pipeline.
+Tailwind CSS remains the open seam in this family.

 A component is done only when it reaches full feature parity across adapters.
 The project should not ship a minimal Vue ScrollView if React’s ScrollView already supports sticky headers, native scroll attach, imperative handles, and platform-specific behavior.
 Shared logic moves into the shared layer; adapters supply lifecycle and framework bridges.